thuml/iTransformer/README.md

 ## Introduction

-🌟 Considering the characteristics of time series, iTransformer breaks the conventional model structure without the burden of modifying any Transformer modules. **Inverting Transformer**  is all you need.
+🌟 Considering the characteristics of time series, iTransformer breaks the conventional model structure without the burden of modifying any Transformer modules. **Inverting Transformer**  is all you need in MTSF.

 <p align="center">
 <img src="./figures/motivation.png"  alt="" align=center />